-Printing and copying resources machines for research related copying are available in the Department Office, and in the south corridor of the third floor of Cook Hall.
-Printing instructions can be found here.
-Printer registration requests should be sent to matscienorthwestern.edu.
-A user code, which can be obtained from the department, is required.
+Printing and copying machines for research-related copying are available in the Department Office, and in the south corridor of the third floor of Cook Hall.
+Printer registration requests should be sent to matsci@northwestern.edu.
 Personal copying should be kept to a minimum on the department machines and research groups are responsible for ordering paper for lab and office printers through the department Accounting Specialist.

 Copy cards for use in copying machines at the library are available through the Wildcard Office or at Seeley Mudd Library.
 Photocopying services are also located at Norris Center and 2020 Ridge for large orders.
 A fax machine is located in the Department Office.
-International faxes require an access code.